-We organise the Queory seminar, a visiting speaker series that showcases new queer research, arts, literature, and activism and is open to all.
-Recent speakers have included Mandy Merck, Joseph Bristow, Andy Medhurst, David Halperin, Del LaGrace Volcano, Heather Love, Thomas Glave, Gerard Koskovich, Sarah Schulman, William Leap, Shamira Meghani, Stella Bolaki, Dagmar Schultz and Gail Lewis.
+We organise the Queory seminar, a visiting speaker series that showcases new queer research, arts, literature, and activism which is open to all.
+Recent speakers have included Mandy Merck, Joseph Bristow, Andy Medhurst, David Halperin, Del LaGrace Volcano, Heather Love, Thomas Glave, Gerard Koskovich, Sarah Schulman, William Leap, Shamira Meghani, Stella Bolaki, Dagmar Schultz, Gail Lewis, Sunny Drake and Clare Hemmings.

 We are also the home of the graduate student-led Queer Studies Reading Group, a friendly and informal group that brings together faculty, graduate and undergraduate students, and members of the Brighton community to keep up to date on the latest developments in queer studies (check out the Facebook page).
 The Sex Diss Film Club regularly holds informal gatherings to watch and discuss films selected by students and faculty members.